Home CultureFestivals and CelebrationsMakha Bucha: an important Buddhist festival in Thailand

 Makha Bucha an important Buddhist festival in Thailand

-Tourists participate in a candlelit procession: wian thian.
+Tourists participate in a candlelight procession: wian thian.

-In the evening, every temple in Thailand holds a candlelit procession called wian thian (wian meaning "going around").
+In the evening, each temple in Thailand organizes a candlelight procession called wian thian (wian means "to make a round").

-Holding flowers, incense, and a lit candle, the monks and congregation members walk three times clockwise around the phra ubosot (ordination hall), once for each of the three jewels: the Buddha, the Dharma, and the Sangha.
+Carrying flowers, incense, and a lit candle, monks and members of the congregation walk clockwise around the phra ubosot (ordination hall) three times, once for each of the three jewels: the Buddha, the Dharma, and the Sangha.

 Buddhists from all over the country flock to temples to participate in these processions.

-The Thai government has declared this day a national holiday so that people can participate in religious rituals and make good merit for their karma.
+The Thai government has made this day a national holiday so that people can participate in religious rituals and accumulate merit to improve their karma.

-Many temples, religious centers, and meditation centers welcome both Thai Buddhists and foreigners (regardless of their religion) who wish to participate in meditation sessions held throughout the country.
+Many temples, religious centers and meditation centers host both Buddhist Thais and foreigners (whatever their religion) who wish to participate in meditation sessions organized throughout the country.

-(1) The difference between a Buddha and an Arhant is that a Buddha attains enlightenment on his own while an Arhant attains it through teaching.
+(1) The difference between a Buddha and an Arahant is that a Buddha attains enlightenment on his own, while an Arahant attains it through teaching.

 See also:

-Theravada Buddhism in Thailand, the country's main religion
+Theravada Buddhism in Thailand, the main religion of the country

-Source: learnthaiwithmod.com ; Wikipedia ; Photos: Monks lighting candles at Wat Phan Tao: John Shedrick ; Candlelight procession: Honey Kochphon Onshawee; Buddha teaching: terimakasih0 ; Offering to monks: sasint
+Source: learnthaiwithmod.com; Wikipedia; Photos: Monks light candles at Wat Phan Tao: John Shedrick; Candlelight procession: Honey Kochphon Onshawee; Buddha's teaching: terimakasih0; Offering to monks: sasint

 Was this article helpful to you?